South Devon cattle

 The South Devon is a British breed of large beef cattle.
 It originated in the counties of Devon and Cornwall in south-west England, and is mentioned from the eighteenth century.
 It was a dual-purpose breed, kept both for its milk and for beef.
 Since 1972 selection has been for beef only.

 History

 The South Devon originated in the counties of Devon and Cornwall in south-west England: the earliest mentions of it are from the eighteenth century.
 How it developed is not known; one theory is that it arose from cross-breeding between local Devon stock and Channel Islands cattle such as the Alderney.
 Unlike other British breeds, the South Devon carries the gene for haemoglobin B, which is also present in the Channel Island breeds.

-The South Devon Herd Book Society of England was formed, and published the first edition of the herd-book in 1891.
+The South Devon Herd Book Society of England was formed, and published the first edition of the herdbook in 1891.